Course Descriptions

 B2050 STRATEGIC MEDIA (3 credits)

 Back in 1964, Marshall McLuhan stated that “the medium is the message.”
-That is never more true than today.
+That is never truer than today.
 However, our ability to be more mobile, immersive, and essentially ubiquitous has made achieving a clear brand identity in today’s media landscape more challenging – and exciting – than ever.
 Developing strategic goals and understanding the means and methods to realize those goals will save us from turning strong messaging into expensive wallpaper.
 This course will build on the Foundational Brand Experience course by more specifically examining the convergence of media and creative solutions that give dimension to the brand and meets strategic ends as students study media outlets, planning, and buying – including the use of digital communication channels.
 It will make theoretical and applied connections to other social sciences, such as sociology, anthropology, and economics.
 Topics will include effective web content construction (information display, navigation atmospherics, etc.), interactive media and advertising planning, use of digital media as a PR tool, and online metrics to measure brand effectiveness.

 B2051 LEADERSHIP, ETHICS, AND LEGAL ISSUES (3 credits)